spottenn/whisper-speech-typing/README.md

 # Speech-to-Text Typing with Faster Whisper

+##Note: This is the old README.
+A new README needs to be written to reflect the recent rewrite and the addition of the GUI.

+---
+___
+___
 ## Quick Start
 1. Make sure you have Python, and the 2 NVIDIA libraries from the [requirements] section.
 2. Open a terminal as an administrator and run these commands